Thomas Hobbes: Education

-Hobbes Jr. was educated at Westport church from age four, passed to the Malmesbury school, and then to a private school kept by a young man named Robert Latimer, a graduate of the University of Oxford.
-Hobbes was a good pupil, and between 1601 and 1602 he went up to Magdalen Hall, the predecessor to Hertford College, Oxford, where he was taught scholastic logic and mathematics.
+Hobbes was educated at Westport church from age four, went to the Malmesbury school, and then to a private school kept by a young man named Robert Latimer, a graduate of the University of Oxford.
+Hobbes was a good pupil, and between 1601 and 1602 he went to Magdalen Hall, the predecessor to Hertford College, Oxford, where he was taught scholastic logic and mathematics.
 The principal, John Wilkinson, was a Puritan and had some influence on Hobbes.
 Before going up to Oxford, Hobbes translated Euripides' Medea from Greek into Latin verse.

 At university, Thomas Hobbes appears to have followed his own curriculum as he was little attracted by the scholastic learning.
 Leaving Oxford, Hobbes completed his B.A. degree by incorporation at St John's College, Cambridge, in 1608.
 He was recommended by Sir James Hussey, his master at Magdalen, as tutor to William, the son of William Cavendish, Baron of Hardwick (and later Earl of Devonshire), and began a lifelong connection with that family.
 William Cavendish was elevated to the peerage on his father's death in 1626, holding it for two years before his death in 1628.
 His son, also William, likewise became the 3rd Earl of Devonshire.
 Hobbes served as a tutor and secretary to both men.
 The 1st Earl's younger brother, Charles Cavendish, had two sons who were patrons of Hobbes.
-The elder son, William Cavendish, later 1st Duke of Newcastle, was a leading supporter of Charles I during the civil war personally financing an army for the king, having been governor to the Prince of Wales, Charles James, Duke of Cornwall.
+The elder son, William Cavendish, later 1st Duke of Newcastle, was a leading supporter of Charles I during the Civil War in which he personally financed an army for the king, having been governor to the Prince of Wales, Charles James, Duke of Cornwall.
 It was to this William Cavendish that Hobbes dedicated his Elements of Law.

 Hobbes became a companion to the younger William Cavendish and they both took part in a grand tour of Europe between 1610 and 1615.
 Hobbes was exposed to European scientific and critical methods during the tour, in contrast to the scholastic philosophy that he had learned in Oxford.
 In Venice, Hobbes made the acquaintance of Fulgenzio Micanzio, an associate of Paolo Sarpi, a Venetian scholar and statesman.